-There is a total of 3 threatened, endangered, or candidate species on your species list.
+There is a total of 1 threatened, endangered, or candidate species on this species list.

 Species on this list should be considered in an effects analysis for your project and could include species that exist in another geographic area.
 For example, certain fish may appear on the species list because a project could affect downstream species.
-See the "Critical habitats" section below for those critical habitats that lie wholly or partially within your project area.
-Please contact the designated FWS office if you have questions.